-On August 1, 2011, the Company completed its acquisition of Apache Design, Inc., a leading simulation software provider for advanced, low-power solutions in the electronics industry.
-Under the terms of the merger agreement, ANSYS acquired 100% of the outstanding shares of Apache for a purchase price of \$314.0 million, which included \$31.9 million in acquired cash and short-term investments on Apache's balance sheet, \$3.2 million in ANSYS replacement stock option awards issued to holders of partially-vested Apache stock options and \$9.5 million in contingent consideration that is based on the retention of a key member of Apache's management.
-The agreement also includes \$13.0 million of performance equity awards for key members of management and employees, earned annually over a three-fiscal-year period beginning January 1, 2012.
-These awards will be accounted for outside of the business combination.
+On August 1, 2012, the Company completed its acquisition of Esterel.
+Under the terms of the acquisition agreement, ANSYS acquired 100% of Esterel for a purchase price of \$58.2 million, which included \$13.1 million in acquired cash.
+The acquisition agreement also includes retention provisions for key members of Esterel's management and employees, which are accounted for outside of the business combination.
 The Company funded the transaction entirely with existing cash balances.